 Services offered by Afterpay and PayPal provide convenience and security to its user.
 Both might have their drawbacks; consumers who use them wisely can utilize the advantages of both platforms’ services.

 Here we end this blog post, Afterpay vs. PayPal.
 I hope it helped you decide on the right tool.
-Let me know your views and suggestions, and in the comments so we can discuss more.
+Let me know your views and suggestions in the comments so we can discuss more.